 If you’re wondering about the two different prices between the images and the links, one includes the toner and the other does not.

-Posted by RD Bentley as Uncategorized
+Posted by RD Bentley as Amateur Radio

 Yes, one could spend several hundred dollars for the optimum beams, which might extend 100 feet into the horizon.
 Or, one could expand the idea of a very cheap 26-inch bicycle rim.
 Admit it, we’ve heard about tuning a bicycle rim and using it.
 It will definitely go on 10 meters!
 SWR Antenna Analyzer is optional…